![]() |

 The Computer Group meets twice a month on the first Wednesday and third Monday of the month at 2pm.

-We are not all computer geeks, but between us we know something about most types of computer whether it is Windows, Apple Mac, iPad or Android.
+We are not all computer geeks, but between us we know something about most types of computer, mobile phones and other related technology whether it is Windows, Apple Mac, iPad or Android.

 We also discuss how to look after the files, music or photos on your computer, how to make backups or how to copy them to DVD or all sorts of "interesting" problems.
 One thing we can't do is undertake hardware repairs, but we might know someone who can!

-So if there is something you don't understand about your computer, from the simplest to the more esoteric, come along and we'll see if we can help.
+So if there is something you don't understand about your computer, mobile phone or other related technology from the simplest to the more esoteric, come along and we'll see if we can help.

 OR